Nick Jonas Says He Was Close To A Coma Before Diabetes Diagnosis

 “I was very close to a coma,” he told Cigar Aficionado.
 “Like a day away, if I hadn’t gone to the hospital.”
 Jonas, who is now 27, was then officially diagnosed with type 1 diabetes.

-More than 100 million Americans have diabetes or pre-diabetes, according to a 2017 Centers for Disease Control and Prevention report.
+Currently, the number of people diagnosed with diabetes in the UK is estimated to be 3.5 million, according to Diabetes UK in 2015.
 A diagnosis means the pancreas has a hard time creating insulin, creating little to none on its own.
 Insulin is a hormone, which lowers the amount of sugar in your bloodstream, among other things.

 The disease requires lifelong insulin therapy, Mayo Clinic notes, which can be administered through injections or a pump you wear.
 At first, the idea of relying on this medication worried Jonas, he said.